-- Staff and pupils regard homework as an integral part of the curriculum it is planned and prepared alongside all other programmes of learning - The foundations of effective homework practices are established early on and develop progressively across the key stages effective homework practices can also be used to support effective transitionary links to the secondary phase - Homework is set and managed effectively and contributes to the challenge of raising attainment - The support of parents and carers is seen as essential.
-They assist in many ways, for example, helping their children at home, monitoring homework and providing encouragement - Homework is marked according to the general school marking policy - The quality of completed homework is monitored and reviewed at regular periods in consultation with pupils and parents - Homework completed well is acknowledged and praised - Innovative homework practices are employed that reflect developments within education and the range of learning styles.
-For example, the use of I.T. and 'Accelerated Learning' Visual / Auditory / Kinaesthetic Gardner's multiple intelligences
+- Staff and pupils regard homework as an integral part of the curriculum it is planned and prepared alongside all other programmes of learning - The foundations of effective homework practices are established early on and develop progressively across the key stages effective homework practices can also be used to support effective transitionary links to the secondary phase - Homework tasks are differentiated and are appropriate to the needs of individuals - The support of parents and carers is seen as essential.
+They assist in many ways, for example, helping their children at home, monitoring homework, providing encouragement - Homework is marked according to the general school marking policy - The quality of completed homework is monitored and reviewed at regular periods in consultation with pupils and parents - Homework completed well is acknowledged and praised - Innovative homework practices are employed that reflect developments within education and the range of learning styles, for example, the use of I.T. and 'Accelerated Learning' visual/auditory/kinaesthetic Gardner's multiple intelligences